papers-we-love/san-diego/README.md

 We aim to meet once a month where one person presents one paper.
 We will always be looking for good speakers, if you are interested in speaking please contact us: <mailto:organizers@pwlsd.org>

+### Requested / Suggested Paper Presentations
+If you would like to give a presentation but don't have any clue which paper to present, just pick one from the list <https://docs.google.com/spreadsheets/d/1no2giLZ2tYz8WDKwxxHFFYmvwpykRSFXuz5pzFEym7w>

+Alternatively, if you would like to see a paper presented but can't present it yourself, just add it to the list: <https://docs.google.com/spreadsheets/d/1no2giLZ2tYz8WDKwxxHFFYmvwpykRSFXuz5pzFEym7w>

 ### Contact

 Email: <mailto:organizers@pwlsd.org>